 - Step 5: Let it cool down at room temperature before putting it in the fridge.

 When ingesting cannabis milk, you’ll need to keep in mind that it’ll take a bit longer to fully take effect, but it will be more intense and long-lasting.
 At present, there are thousands of strains to choose from in order to prepare your cannabis milk.

 You can use pretty much any strain you want: indica strains, sativa strains and high THC, hybrid strains.
 Thanks to the new strains being made every day, you can also use CBD-rich flowers with different ratios.
 Depending on which one you use, you’ll experience a series of effects.

 How to take cannabis milk

-When it comes to drinking THC-rich cannabis milk, we highly recommend drinking a small amount and waiting to see how you feel.
-With a small amount, we mean about a quarter glass of milk – wait for about an hour.
-If after an hour you don’t feel any sort of effect, drink another quarter and wait again.
+We highly recommend drinking a small amount and waiting to see how you feel.
+You can start drinking a quarter glass of milk and wait for about an hour.
+If you don’t feel any sort of effect yet, drink another quarter and wait again until you feel it.

 How to store cannabis milk

 Simply store it like regular milk.
 Keep in mind the sell-by-date on the original bottle or carton of milk that you used.
 Keep it in the fridge and keep track of the days since you’ve made it.

 The only difference with regular milk is that the cannabinoids may end up degrading.
 That’s why we recommend using an opaque glass container.